Salman-id85/AI-Based-Salary-Prediction-System-for-HR-Analytics/README.md

 Run python train_model.py to train models and view performance metrics.
 Run streamlit run app.py, then input details (e.g., Job Role=IT_PROG, Experience=5 years) to predict salary.

+---

 **Future Scope**

 Integrate SHAP for explainable AI.
 Add more advanced models (e.g., XGBoost, Gradient Boosting).
 Expand dataset with additional features (e.g., performance ratings, education).
 Deploy as a web service for HR teams.

+---

+**License**

+This project is licensed under the Apache License 2.0 - see the LICENSE file for details.

+For issues or contributions, contact the repository owner or open a GitHub issue